Doubly Regularized Entropic Wasserstein Barycenters: Numerical experiments

 \section{Numerical experiments}

 The (Julia) code to reproduce the experiments is available online\footnote{\url{https://github.com/lchizat/2023-doubly-entropic-barycenter.git}}.

 \paragraph{Comparison of 1D-barycenters} On Fig.~\ref{fig:comparison-1D} we compare various barycenters for $K=3$ and $(\nu_k)_{k=1}^3$ probability densities on $\Xx=[0,1]$ with cost $c(x,y)=\nicefrac12 \Vert y-x\Vert^2_2$.
-The $(\lambda,\tau)$-barycenters have been computed numerically using gradient ascent in $L^2(w_1\nu_1)\times \dots L^2(w_K\nu_K)$ on the smooth dual~\eqref{eq:dual} after discretizing the problem on a regular grid of size $200$.
-The algorithm converged linearly for small enough step-sizes.
+The $(\lambda,\tau)$-barycenters have been computed numerically using gradient ascent on the dual problem~\eqref{eq:dual} after discretizing the problem on a regular grid of size $200$ and replacing $H$ by the negative discrete entropy.
+We observed that the algorithm converged linearly for small enough step-sizes.
 For reference, we plot in blue the unregularized Wasserstein barycenter $\mu^*_{0,0}$ that is computed by taking the $L^2$-barycenter of the quantile functions~\cite[Chap.~2]{santambrogio2015optimal}.
-We observe that the choice $\tau=\lambda/2$ indeed gives the best approximation of $\mu^*_{0,0}$ for fixed $\lambda$.
+We observe that the choice $\tau=\lambda/2$ indeed gives, visually, the best approximation of $\mu^*_{0,0}$ for fixed $\lambda$.
 For comparison, we also plot the Sinkhorn divergence barycenter $\mu^*_{\lambda,\mathrm{div}}$, which is computed with~\cite[Alg.~1]{janati2020debiased}.
-We observe that it also approaches weakly $\mu^*_{0,0}$ but its density displays strong oscillations, suggesting that this object is in general less well-behaved than $(\lambda,\tau)$-barycenters.
+We observe that it also approaches weakly $\mu^*_{0,0}$ but its density displays strong oscillations, which may suggest that this object is in general less well-behaved than $(\lambda,\tau)$-barycenters.

 \paragraph{Escaping stationary points with noisy particle gradient descent} To illustrate the global convergence of Noisy Particle Gradient Descent (NPGD) to $\mu^*_{\lambda,\tau}$ in the mean-field limit, we consider a configuration for which $G_0$ has a ``bad'' local minimum and initialize the dynamics at this measure as shown on Fig.~\ref{subfig:2D-1}.
 We consider on $\Xx=\RR^2$ the barycenter of\footnote{This example was suggested to us by Hugo Lavenant.}